hpzorn/tulla/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![CI](https://github.com/hpzorn/tulla/actions/workflows/ci.yml/badge.svg)](https://github.com/hpzorn/tulla/actions/workflows/ci.yml)

+## *Disclaimer*

+**Tulla is *experimental* software built for research purposes.
+It is not meant for production use.
+It still has major security issues (such as prompt injection during research) that are typical for LLM based agents.
+It should only be used in sandbox environments without access to sensitive data/information.
+It is completely AI generated - mostly coded by itself.
+I only prompt, I did not review every line of code - which is an experiment and not recommended policy, especially it is not policy at my employer.
+This is a private project**

 Tulla is an autonomous agent that takes a raw idea and drives it through a structured pipeline — discovery, research, planning, and implementation — producing code at the end.
 Each phase is backed by an ontology and validated with SHACL, so the agent can't skip steps or produce incomplete work.
 It extends Geoffrey Huntley's [Ralph Wiggum loop](https://ghuntley.com/ralph/) with mandatory research, idea decomposition, and PRD-driven implementation.

+Tulla has been built to verify the following Research Questions
+* If guided properly, how long can a code agent go along without experiencing context drift?
+* Does guidance by Architecture Principles improve overall quality?
+* Does mapping to semantic concepts help to keep track of architecure decisions? (-> agentic memory)
+* Can the Zero Trust Reasoning Framework be implemented for such a coding harness?

 ## The Loop